Akron Law Students Step Up with Scholarly Writing

 “These papers represent a huge achievement for our students,” said Associate Professor Vera Korzun, director of faculty research & development.
 “Writing a scholarly paper requires a substantial research and time commitment.
 Publishing is also very difficult because many law reviews won’t even consider student papers.
 In all my years of teaching, I can’t recall a time when so many of our students have had articles accepted for publication by scholarly journals.”

-Third year (3L) student Jasmine Oesterling’s paper "'I Can't Breathe': A Comparison of Racial Inequity and Police Brutality Observed in France and the United States" will be published in the spring 2024 issue of the DePaul Journal for Social Justice.
+Third year (3L) student Jasmine Oesterling’s paper "'I Can't Breathe': A Comparison of Racial Inequity and Police Brutality Observed in France and the United States" was published in the spring 2024 issue of the DePaul Journal for Social Justice.

 3L Abby Klaus’s paper "From Coat Hangers to Prison Bars: A Comparative Abortion Law Overview,” a comparative analysis of abortion laws in the United States and the European Union, will be published in Volume 17 of Albany’s Government Law Review.